BASIC MUSIC THEORY

 Every Good Boy Deserves Fun - E G B D F

-Another way to get the note names is by counting from one string.
+Another way to get the note names is by counting from one line.

 The Simplest method is counting your notes up or down the musical alphabet.

 NOTICE: The sharps or flat weren't counted, just the whole notes: A B C D E F G